DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Necrobiosis is an accumulation of acid mucopolysaccharides around collagen bundles giving a bluish (basophilic), indistinct or blurry appearance of collagen bundles.
 Necrobiosis may be seen in granuloma annulare and necrobiosis lipoidica.

-Necrosis is death of a cell or tissue induced by toxins, trauma, infection or factors external to the cell or tissue.
+Necrosis is the death of a cell or tissue induced by toxins, trauma, infection or factors external to the cell or tissue.
 Types of necrosis include:

-Neoplasm is a proliferation and accumulation of an abnormal cell(s) due to mutation(s) or factors which promote cellular growth and/or loss of inhibition of cell death and/or loss of ability of immune function — which allow identification and destruction of abnormal cells.
+Neoplasm is a proliferation and accumulation of an abnormal cell(s) due to mutation(s) or factors which promote cellular growth and/or loss of inhibition of cell death and/or loss of the ability of immune function — which allow identification and destruction of abnormal cells.
 The cells of a neoplasm are usually derived from the same cell line (a clonal proliferation) but may come from unaffected normal skin.
-Neoplasms may be benign (ie, they have no potential to spread to distant sites via the blood or lymphatic system) or malignant (ie, they have the potential to spread to distant sites on the body, also called a metastasis.
+Neoplasms may be benign (ie, they have no potential to spread to distant sites via the blood or lymphatic system) or malignant (ie, they have the potential to spread to distant sites on the body, also called metastasis.
 Neoplasms may grow locally with no propensity to spread into the blood or lymphatic systems.